HenriqueMCunha/tech242-AWS-linux/monitoring-and-alert-management/README.md

 7. Alternatively, we could select an existing SNS topic and send a notification to everyone within a particular mailing group, which would be useful when working collaboratively.
 ![Screenshot-alarm-set-notification.png](../readme-images/Screenshot-alarm-set-notification.png)

 8. We'll add a name and description to the alarm.
-Be careful to choose a descriptive name, so it will be easier to find in the Alarms section.
+Be careful to choose a descriptive name, so it will be easier to find in the Alarms section (and impossible to change the name once set).

 ![Screenshot-alarm-set-name-description.png](../readme-images/Screenshot-alarm-set-name-description.png)